rahulchangra/AMRIT-Integration-Tests/README.md

 - **Headless and Headed Modes:** Supports running tests in both headless (default) and headed browser modes for debugging.
 - **Authentication & Registration Tests:** Specific test suites for user login and registration processes.

+## Prerequisites

+Make sure you have the LTS version of Node.js installed on your system.
+You can download it from [here](https://nodejs.org/).

 ## Installation

 To set up the project locally, follow these steps: